danchieta/danchieta.github.io/index.markdown

 #permalink: /about/
 ---

-I am a graduate student working towards a Doctoral degree in Electrical Engineering.
+Ph.D. in Electrical Engineering from the University of Massachusetts Dartmouth.
-My current research focuses on statistical signal processing for underwater acoustic applications.
+Experienced in underwater acoustics signal processing research.

 My research publications are listed below.
 In this website, you also can find my [CV](/cv/),